-I typically publish articles a week or more after they’re agreed as complete but as of right now, I’m working to a 4-6 week lead time.
+In 2021 typically publish 7-9 articles a week or more after they’re agreed as complete and as of right now, I’m working to a 2-3 week lead time.
 There are often spaces in the queue, which I can drop you into if you have something of a very timely nature such as a product release.
 The best thing is to simply drop me a line.

 Supporting the industry

 I’ve worked with a number of companies including Eastman Kodak, Kodak Alaris, Billingham, 7artisans, Peak Designs, Lomography, Silberra and ILFORD to help test, review and spread the word about their products.

 If you’re interested in getting a considered and honest opinion about your products and services out there to the community at large, please get in touch.
 I’d love to work with you.

 Paid editorial / sponsored content

 If you’d like to pay to publish a piece paid editorial/advertorial/sponsored content, I’m sorry but you’re in the wrong place.

 That said, if you have a product or service you truly believe to be of benefit to the EMULSIVE audience, please feel free to get in touch.
 I won’t take your money but I will ask that you provide me or one of my readers the opportunity to review your product/service and write an honest article about the experience.